Ever wondered why memory loss is sometimes associated with the menopausal transition?

 * Get a higher education and continually learning stimulates your brain.
 Studying encourages concentration, focus and reading stimulates brain cells to build better connection, which over a lifetime can prevent against cognitive decline.

 * Avoid environmental toxins.
 Chronic exposure to environmental toxins can increase the risk of age-related memory impairments.
-We have all been exposed to some level and if you are interested in finding out how contaminated you are considering doing a hair tissue mineral analysis (HTMA) to detect how high your levels of toxic metals are and a GPL tox test to look at your chemical concentrations.
+We have all been exposed to some level and if you are interested in finding out how contaminated you are consider doing a hair tissue mineral analysis (HTMA) to detect how high your levels of toxic metals are and a GPL tox test to look at your chemical concentrations or a mycotox test to assess mould and mycotoxin exposure.

 * Check your eyes.
 Untreated poor vision is a strong predictor of dementia.
 Beta-amyloid plaques can show up as unusual cataracts.
 The degree of cell death in the retina mimics that in the brain.